Ante Trumbić: Biography

 Trumbić was born in Split in the Austrian crownland of Dalmatia and studied law at Zagreb, Vienna and Graz (with doctorate in 1890).
 He practiced as a lawyer, and then, from 1905 as the city mayor of Split.
-Trumbić was in favor of moderate reforms in Austro-Hungarian Slavic provinces, which included the unification of Dalmatia with Croatia-Slavonia.
+Trumbić was in favor of moderate reforms in Austro-Hungarian Slavic provinces.
+That included the unification of Dalmatia with Croatia-Slavonia demanded by the Rijeka Resolution Trumbić helped draw up.

 After the assassination in Sarajevo of Archduke Franz Ferdinand and the invasion of Serbia by Austria-Hungary, Trumbić became the prominent Yugoslav nationalist leader during World War I, and led the Yugoslav Committee that lobbied the Allies to support the creation of an independent Yugoslavia.
 Trumbić negotiated with Serbian Prime Minister Nikola Pašić to have the Kingdom of Serbia support the creation of a Yugoslav state, which was delivered at the Corfu Declaration on 20 July 1917 that advocated the creation of a united state of Serbs, Croats and Slovenes that would be led by the Serbian House of Karađorđević.
 Trumbić led the Yugoslav Committee delegation at the conference in 1918 that produced the Geneva Declaration.

 In 1918, he became foreign minister in the first government of the Kingdom of Serbs, Croats and Slovenes.
 At the Versailles conference after World War I, Trumbić had to represent Yugoslav concerns in the face of Italian territorial ambitions in Dalmatia (temporarily settled in 1920, but raised again with Benito Mussolini).